 - Place the center of your palm at the PMI.
 The heel of your palm should rest at the sternal border.
 Your fingers should wrap around the patient laterally.

 - Apply some pressure to the chest wall until you feel the heart beat in your palm.

 - Identify the point of maximum impulse on the chest wall.
 It will be a small area, about 1 cm wide, with the strongest vibration.

 A thrill may be detected if there is valvular disease present.
 This is a vibration associated with turbulent blood flow through a damaged or malformed valve.
-Thrills are located near the valve listening points which we will discuss below.
+Thrills are located near the valve listening points as discussed below.

 Familiarize yourself with the five listening points of the anterior chest wall.
 Each listening point corresponds to a specific heart valve sound.
 The listening points do not correspond to the physical location of each valve but to where the sound is conducted.
 Use the mnemonic of APT M:

 S2 is made of aortic and pulmonic valve sounds and marks the end of systole and the beginning of diastole.
 S2 splits under normal physiological conditions and in several disease states.
-During inhalation pulmonic valve closure is delayed.
-The aortic valves (A2) shuts first and then the pulmonic valve (P2) shuts.
+During inhalation, pulmonic valve closure is delayed.
+The aortic valve (A2) shuts first and then the pulmonic valve (P2) follows.
 The valves close in unison on expiration.

-The third heart sound S4 is “atrial gallop” that follows S2 after a short pause, in late diastole, during active left ventricular filling.
+The forth heart sound, S4, is “atrial gallop” that follows S2 after a short pause, in late diastole, during active left ventricular filling.
 S4 is almost always abnormal.
-It is the result of a non-compliant left ventricle and is heard in hypertrophic ventricles, fibrosis, and early phase myocardial infarction.
+It is the result of a non-compliant left ventricle and is heard in hypertrophic ventricles, fibrosis and early phase of myocardial infarction.